umamanipraharshitha/ledgerx-infra-system-design/README.md

 The system is designed using **industry-standard distributed system patterns** inspired by real-world architectures at **Stripe, AWS, Razorpay, and Auth0**.

+Continuous Integration & Deployment

+LedgerX uses a CI/CD pipeline to ensure safe, reliable, and repeatable deployments.

+Pull requests trigger automated testing and validation

+Each service has an independent pipeline

+Staging deployments are automatic

+Production deployments require manual approval

+Secrets are managed via environment-based configuration

+This pipeline design mirrors real-world financial systems where correctness and safety are prioritized over rapid deployment.

 ---

 ## 🧠 Problem Statement